Rubén Tejada: Minor leagues

+Major leagues

 2010

 Tejada was invited to spring training with the Mets in 2010.
 He was the youngest position player on the Mets Opening Day roster since Tim Foli in 1971.

 On April 7, 2010 he made his major league debut and went 0-for-2 with a HBP in 3 plate appearances.
 On April 9, 2010 he recorded his first major league hit off the Washington Nationals' Tyler Walker.
 On June 4, 2010 the Mets re-called Tejada to replace Luis Castillo.
 With the activation of Luis Castillo from the DL on July 19, 2010, the Mets optioned Tejada to the Triple-A Buffalo Bisons.
 He was re-called on August 7, after Alex Cora was released and Jesús Feliciano was demoted to Triple A Buffalo Bisons.
 On September 5, 2010 in the seventh inning Tejada hit his first major league home run off Cubs pitcher Marcos Mateo on the first pitch.

 For the season, he batted .213/.305/.282.